Rabinal Achí

 The Rabinal Achí is a Maya theatrical play written in the Kʼicheʼ language and performed annually in Rabinal, Baja Verapaz, Guatemala.
 Its original name is Xajoj Tun, meaning "Dance of the Tun" instrument also known as wooden drum.
 This is one of the few surviving performance pieces from before colonization.
 It takes place every year on January 25 and involves the entire community of Rabinal.
 A combination of movement, song, and instrumentation meld the piece together.
 This performance has been a part of Rabinal history for centuries, and continues to be a part of the culture today.
 The story of the Rabinal Achí centers on a historical feud between Rabinal and Kʼicheʼ, two neighboring cities.
 Colorful costumes and wooden masks are used to differentiate the characters as they play out their roles in the song-dance-drama.

 Origins

 The Rabinal Achí is a Maya song-dance-drama from the fifteenth century that uses vibrant costumes and wooden masks to tell the story of the community and its history through myths of origin while also addressing popular and political subjects concerning the inhabitants of the region of Rabinal, expressed through masked dance, theatre, and music.
 The instrumentation used is a wooden slit-drum and two trumpets or shawms.
 Throughout its history, various instruments have been used to create various other effects such as gourds for percussion.
-The Rabinal Achí has been around since the 1600s, and is traditionally performed on the 25th of January to honor Saint Paul, the patron saint of Rabinal.
+The Rabinal Achí has been around since the 1600s, and is traditionally performed on 25 January to honor Saint Paul, the patron saint of Rabinal.